IDAES/idaes-pse/docs_rst/developer/devsw.rst

 ^^^^^^^^^^^
 We will call a set of changes that belong together, e.g. because they depend on each other to work, a "topic".
 This section describes how to start work on a new topic.
-The workflow for initiating a topic is shown in the diagram below.
+The workflow for initiating a topic is shown in Figure 3 below.

 .. figure:: ../_static/sw-init-workflow.png
     :align: right
     :height: 400px

+    Figure 3.
 Initiate topic workflow

 Create an issue on Github